agilly/lao_bytecode/lao_messages_app_variable_width/README.md

 ---

-## **Linux & macOS: Choose Your Method**
+## **Linux & macOS Setup**

-Now, choose one of the two methods below.
+Choose one of the two methods below.
+The fast setup is recommended.

 ### Method 1: Fast Setup ⚡

-This method uses a shell script to automate the entire setup, including opening the Arduino IDE.
+This method uses a shell script to automate the entire setup.

 1.  **Make the Script Executable:**
     ```bash